metablaster/WindowsFirewallRuleset/Logs/Firewall/README.md

-# Firewall directory
+# Logs\Firewall directory

-Firewall can be configured to write logs into this directory, with the benefit for:
+Firewall can be configured to write logs into this directory, with the following benefits:

-- Be able to open logs as standard user
+- To open logs as standard user within VSCode
-- Custom syntax highlighting
+- Custom syntax highlighting for firewall logs
-- Log filtering functionality
+- Log filtering functionality to focus on specific log entries